Learning Game Dev - Building a platformer with Bevy #1

 a screenshot of a green rectangle

 A green rectangle.
-Exhilarating.
+Exciting.

 This isn’t much to show but we have covered some important fundamentals which will be useful in the future.
 Before we move on, note one thing: the rectangle is centered on the screen (remember we set the coordinates to 0, 0, 0), this means the anchor point in Bevy’s transform system is at the center, by default.
 Bevy centers our entities at the point whose coordinates we provide then renders half the width on the left and right sides of that point and half the height above and below that point: